 Best Composting Toilet for RVs

-The bin holds 5.3 gallons and is detachable to make it easier to dispose of the contents.
-The flush tank is 2.5 liters, and it has a sliding lid to seal the container.
-Since this is a travel toilet, it doesn’t separate the solids from the liquids, but it is an ideal choice for an RV.
-This toilet delivers everything in one compact package.
+As this is a travel toilet, it doesn’t separate the solids from the liquids, but it is an ideal choice for use in an RV.
+This toilet delivers all the essentials in one compact package.
 It even has a bellows-type flush pump.

 Pros